 - Invitations to writer and industry events hosted by Pipeline Media Group

 All entrants may schedule a no-cost 15-minute call with our Creative Executive, who can answer any general questions on the industry or the Script Pipeline process.

 - NOTABLE SUCCESS STORIES -

-Script Pipeline Contest Winner Sells Spec for $3 Million
+Script Pipeline Contest Winner Spec Sells to Universal for $3 Million

 Evan co-wrote an adaptation of the young adult novel Divergent for Summit Entertainment (Twilight).
 The film released March 2014 and stars Shailene Woodley (The Spectacular Now) and Academy Award-winner Kate Winslet.

 After selling a pilot pitch, it was later announced Evan would be one of the writers and executive producers on an adaptation of the DC comic franchise Midnight, Mass. for NBC and Five Ghosts for Syfy.
 He was one of the writers on Teenage Mutant Ninja Turtles, the Michael Bay reboot starring Megan Fox.
 Evan was tapped to write the event series Esmeralda for ABC Studios, and wrote an initial draft for Warner Bros./MGM's Tomb Raider reboot.